nilahnair/Annotation_Tool_LARa/From_Human_Pose_to_On_Body_Devices_for_Human_Activity_Recognition/Person Identification/readme.md

 1. tCNN-IMU
 2. deepCNNLSTM

-The two types of attribute representation was created based on the recording protocol of LARa dataset.
+Two types of attribute representation were created based on the recording protocol of LARa dataset.
 Only the subjects with IMU data were considered.

 LARa Recording Protocol: